PeterAAyala/CS109aFinalProject/BaselineModel.md

     The accuracy score of the baseline model on the train set is 0.3930700821070805 The accuracy score of the baseline model on the test set is 0.38866638770996476

+Here we get to our training and testing accuracies of 0.393 and 0.388, respectively.
+The fact that the two values are similar suggests that there isn't much overfitting happening, if any.
+These metrics will have provide a grounding point for other models to compare to.
+Now let's view this data graphically.

 ```python